RECENT POSTS: Bonzai Progressive

-What do you have planned for the future?
+Apart from the studio album what other things do you have planned for the future?

 Finally if you could be anywhere else in the world right now, where would it be and why?

-Well, thanks so much for chatting with us, it’s been a pleasure, take care.
+Well Henrik, thanks so much for chatting with us, it’s been a pleasure, take care.

 C: Thank you so much!
 It’s been a pleasure indeed.
 Till next time.